chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 ### Status vs. No. of Cases That Individuals Contracted COVID-19 From
-Here, we examine the proportions of those hospitalised and discharged who contracted COVID-19 from *X* cases.
+Here, we examine the proportions of those hospitalised and discharged who contacted *X* cases.
 Strangely, the discharged cases had stronger linkages to past cases.
+But overall, there is probably no relation between the number of prior cases contacted and status.

 ```python